d3centr/notebooks/flashed_bots/eda/Data_Collection.md

 Referenced code from commit *3b85c87* in github.com/dapfyi/[dap](https://github.com/dapfyi/dap):
 - The cloud init [config](https://github.com/dapfyi/dap/blob/3b85c87d9c1d676799f74560b2c0401bfea359b7/client/client.yaml#L487-L555) added the ability to run Python deamons on Geth nodes.
-- The mempool [listener](https://github.com/dapfyi/dap/blob/3b85c87d9c1d676799f74560b2c0401bfea359b7/client/scripts/daemons/mempool_listener.py) triggered a OOM failure of Geth on a 8GiB instance in us-east-1, while running fine in Singapore and Frankfurt.
+- The mempool [listener](https://github.com/dapfyi/dap/blob/3b85c87d9c1d676799f74560b2c0401bfea359b7/client/scripts/daemons/mempool_listener.py) triggered a OOM failure of Geth on an 8GiB instance in us-east-1, while running fine in Singapore and Frankfurt.
     - It needs to handle a 10k event buffer, which is IO bound.
 When running on a single CPU, persisting events too often runs the risk to be disconnected if the buffer is overwhelmed, while growing this buffer increases the memory footprint.
 The Python script already served its purpose for a one-off analysis.
 It should be rewritten in Rust to gain efficiency in the next iteration.
 - The original [tracer](https://github.com/dapfyi/dap/blob/3b85c87d9c1d676799f74560b2c0401bfea359b7/client/scripts/daemons/prepost_block_tracer.py) failed to handle 1% of blocks, which contained anonymous events with no topic.
 It has then been fixed in the following [commit](https://github.com/dapfyi/dap/blob/98d422c41fd5189ae75d8d7a5784eb2b9561787d/client/scripts/daemons/prepost_block_tracer.py).